ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ed_at: nil>
 ```

-Notice how we have created a new song that has a foreign key, album_id, set to this album. _Yay, wee, I am so excited_
+Notice how we have created a new song that has a foreign key, album_id, set to this album. *Yay, wee, I am so excited!*

 But, this song has __not__ been saved to the DB.
 It has a nil id, _primary key_.